-This Woman’s Video of a Cheap Blowdryer Catching Fire Has Gone Viral
+This Woman’s Video of a Cheap Blow-Dryer Catching Fire Has Gone Viral

 We’re all for beauty bargains, but not at the cost of our safety.
-Erika Augthun Shoolbred learned this the hard way when she purchased a OraCorp blowdryer off Amazon.
+Erika Augthun Shoolbred learned this the hard way when she purchased an OraCorp blow-dryer from Amazon.
 The price, well under $30, is what drew her in, but that turned out to be the only good thing about her purchase.

-Upon receiving and turning on her beauty tool, it quickly transformed into a blow torch and caught fire.
+Upon receiving and turning on her beauty tool, it quickly transformed into a blowtorch and caught fire.
 It’s one of our worst beauty nightmares realized.

 MORE: How to Pull Off Baby Bangs Like a Celebrity

 “Talk about a bad hair day!
-My new hair dryer (more like hair frier) from OraCorp on Amazon.com became a blow torch on its first use this morning,” she wrote in a now viral Facebook post.
+My new hair dryer (more like hair frier) from OraCorp on Amazon.com became a blow torch on its first use this morning,” she wrote in a now-viral Facebook post.
 “A small burn on my hand and an enormous smell to my master bath – the company has yet to respond to my complaint or videos.”

-After being flooded with comments (mostly filled with concern), Shoolbred shared that although she had yet to speak with anyone from the company, the blow dryer was swiftly removed from Amazon’s website.
+After being flooded with comments (mostly filled with concern), Shoolbred shared that although she had yet to speak with anyone from the company, the blow-dryer was swiftly removed from Amazon’s website.

 MORE: What Experts Want You to Know About Hair Trimming